 GCSE English Literature is often studied in addition to GCSE English Language.
-The literature course is designed to provide exposure to all genres of literature of high quality, from Shakespeare to the 21st century.
+The literature course is designed to provide exposure to all genres of literature of high quality, ranging from English literary icons including Shakespeare and Dickens to an engaging mixture of classic and contemporary poetry.
 In reading and writing about literature, students develop highly transferable analytical and technical skills.
 Far from simply being a ‘subject’, the study of English Literature draws together and develops broad cultural, historical and linguistic awareness.
 The course provides an excellent foundation for the study of English Literature at A level.

 What skills do I need?

 You should hold a passion and enthusiasm for reading a range of literary texts of different styles and genres, have well-developed writing skills, a good level of vocabulary and, most importantly, an analytical mind and ear for how language shapes meaning.
 Your ability to carry out extra critical reading outside school, expressing opinion and taking an independent standpoint will all be necessary to achieve highly in this subject.

 There are two exams.
 Exam 1 assesses Shakespeare plays and the 19th-century novel.
 You will answer one question on each, ¬firstly writing in detail on an extract from the text and then moving on to write about the text as a whole.
 You will fi¬rst study Shakespeare’s Tempest before promptly moving onto a choice of two Dickensian classics (Great Expectations or Christmas Carol).
 Exam 1 is 1 hour 45 minutes and accounts for 40% of your Literature GCSE.